 Fan of carrot cake?
 Check out these carrot cake donuts!

-- You get the best of both worlds: carrot cake and banana bread (no deciding which one to make)
+- This loaf is the best of both worlds: carrot cake and banana bread (no deciding which one to make).

-- No big mixer required to make the bread itself (just a couple of bowls)
+- No big mixer is required to make the bread itself (just a couple of bowls).

 Full details are in the recipe card below, but here are the basics: